In this blog, I will give you my opinion on how I prefer apps to be deployed.

 Each company has its own business apps which are used by almost everyone.
 You will need to make sure these apps are deployed to all devices.
 But there are also some third-party apps not everyone is using.
 Just to mention a few: Java/Chrome/Firefox/Filezilla/7zip/Citrix Workspace/Silverlight/VLC/Zoom etc.

 Of course, you can push all these apps to your endpoints when they are being enrolled, but why would you?
 In my opinion, the users have to choose for themselves which additional apps they need and when they need them.

-I am going to divide this blog into three parts
+I am going to divide this blog into multiple parts

 - Configuring the Business store and the Company portal